 - Observe actual mediations.

 - Receive supervision and feedback to improve skills.

 Choose to begin your Practicum with 5 or 10 sessions, with the option to extend your experience in 5-session increments.
-The schedule is flexible to meet your needs.
+If you sign up for 5 sessions, we ask that you complete the Practicum within 6 months.
+If you sign up for 10 sessions we ask that you complete the Practicum within 12 months.
+Within those constraints, the schedule is flexible to meet your needs.

 5 sessions Fee: $300

 * Reduced fee is available for newly-trained mediators who participate in CDSC's Mediation Training and enroll within 2 months of completion.

 Prerequisite: At least 30 hours of an SJC-approved Mediation Training

 Mediation sessions are held mornings in various courts.
 The level of each court's case activity is unpredictable; some days there may be 3 or 5 cases, sometimes no cases.
 If you are accepted into the Practicum, you will be contacted by the Supervisor to set up your start date.

 We offer a flexible schedule to accommodate your individual needs and interests.
 Fee is payable in full (or in installments by arrangement).
 Your Practicum begins with observing mediation sessions.
 When you and your Supervisor agree you are ready, you will co-mediate with your Supervisor or another experienced mediator.
 After observing and co-mediating, you will have the opportunity to debrief and ask questions, hear different viewpoints, develop an understanding of when and why experienced mediators intervene, explore impasses and strategies for resolution, and develop skills to critique your own and others' performances.